The Middlebury Institute Master of Arts in Nonproliferation and Terrorism Studies (NPTS) is a four-semester, 60-credit program.

 Professional Internship Option

 An internship is not required, but for students who wish to do an internship during their studies, the Institute can assist with securing an internship, including the possibility of intern positions in government agencies, international organizations, and think tanks.
-Sample international organizations for internships:
+Check out where our students recently interned.

 Additional Program Options

 Accelerated Entry and Advanced Entry